Heidemarie Wieczorek-Zeul: Federal Minister of Economic Cooperation and Development, 1998–2009

 After Merkel formally launched the World Bank Group’s three-year Gender Action Plan in February 2007, Wieczorek-Zeul served as honorary co-chair (alongside Danny Leipziger) of the High Level Advisory Council on Women's Economic Empowerment and as Official Champion of the World Bank Group Gender Action Plan.
 Amid a 2007 leadership crisis at the Bank, Wieczorek-Zeul was a leading figure in the downfall of Paul Wolfowitz as president of the organization.
 At the time, Germany’s role was central partly because it held the EU presidency and also chaired the bank’s 24-nation Executive Board.
 Wolfowitz was later replaced by Robert Zoellick.

 Alongside Chancellor Merkel, Wieczorek-Zeul co-hosted the Global Fund to Fight AIDS, Tuberculosis and Malaria replenishment conference in Berlin in September 2007.
-During the conference, donor countries promised nearly $10 billion to the Fund for 2008-2010.
+During the conference, donor countries promised nearly $10 billion to the Fund for 2008–2010.

 In 2008, Wieczorek-Zeul served as Special Envoy of the UN Secretary-General Ban Ki-moon for the International Conference on Financing for Development in Doha, Qatar.
 Between 2008 and 2009, she was part of a High-Level Taskforce on Innovative International Financing for Health Systems, which had been launched to help strengthen health systems in the 49 poorest countries in the world and was chaired by UK Prime Minister Gordon Brown and Robert Zoellick.

 Also between 2008 and 2009, Wieczorek-Zeul served as member of the Commission of Experts of the President of the UN General Assembly on Reforms of the International Monetary and Financial System, which was chaired by author and Nobel Laureate economist Joseph E. Stiglitz.
-The commission had the aim of proposing necessary reforms in the world financial system that would prevent another event like the late-2000s financial crisis.
+The commission had the aim of proposing necessary reforms in the world financial system that would prevent another event like the 2008 financial crisis.